 MCC offers several types of advising options:

-Primary Advisor Meetings: Students may make an appointment with their primary advisor to discuss their program of study or to solve complex registration issues.
+Primary Advisor Meetings: Students may make an appointment with their primary advisor to discuss their program of study or to solve complex registration issues, either in person or virtually.
 Primary advising meetings are also appropriate for discussing internship and career goals, study abroad options, and personal issues that may arise.
 Students wanting to make a primary advisor appointment should use their advisor's individual Google calendars (links in the below footer).